 - Big Data

-The survey now contains 12 categories, 169 evaluation criteria and 18 BI & reporting tools.
-Our aim is to publish the new edition of the Business Intelligence Tools Survey this summer.
-In this updated edition of the survey customers are also able to weigh the selection criteria and categories by themselves.
+The survey now contains 12 categories, 169 evaluation criteria, and 19 BI & reporting tools.
+Our aim is to publish the new edition of the Business Intelligence Tools Survey next summer.
+In this updated edition of the survey, users can also weigh the selection criteria and categories themselves.

 2. PDCA research